JMIBarth/tutorials/mcmc_robot/README.md

-# Markov chain Monte Carlo simulation using the MCMC robot (Activity 5)
+# Testing Markov chain Monte Carlo with the MCMC robot (Activity 5)

 ## Objective

 Practice Markov chain Monte Carlo (MCMC) sampling.
-MCMC simulation can be used to sample from a probability distribution.
+MCMC can be used to sample from a probability distribution.
 Similar to hill-climbing, the algorithm can get stuck on local optima and its success to explore the parameter space sufficiently depends on – for example – the step operator or a scale operator.

 ## Table of contents